 In 2002 the Very Rev'd David Rice was installed as the eleventh Dean of St Paul's Cathedral.
 Under Rice's deanship, the Cathedral grew steadily from its previous troubled years, enjoying a growing congregation, which includes young families and people of all ages.
 Worship at St Paul's Cathedral is well known for its fine liturgy, sound preaching and excellent music.
 In June 2004, Dr Jamieson retired as Bishop of Dunedin.
 Bishop George Connor was installed as eighth Bishop of Dunedin on Saturday, 2 April 2005.

 Fittingly, the Diocese of Waiapu elected David Rice their new Bishop in 2008 (as Waiapu had been served by Bishop George.)
 During their search for a permanent Dean, the cathedral was guided by interim Dean Gavin Yates for the remainder of 2008.
 In March 2009, Dr Trevor James was installed as the twelfth Dean of St Paul's Cathedral.
-Following the retirement of Bishop George, the ninth, and current, Bishop of Dunedin was appointed: the Rt Rev'd Dr Kelvin Wright.
+Following the retirement of Bishop Kelvin, the tenth, and current, Bishop of Dunedin was appointed: The Rt Rev'd Dr Steven Benford.